IvyGene Biotechnology FAQs

 Note: The IvyGene test is not classified a screening test.

-The sensitivity and specificity for the IvyGene test is approximately 92%.
-These numbers are subject to change as the use for the IvyGene test to confirm the presence of additional cancer types are investigated.
+The sensitivity is approximately 84% for patients who have clinically confirmed breast, colon, liver or lung cancer and are not currently undergoing cancer treatment.
+The sensitivity is subject to change as the use for the IvyGene test to confirm the presence of cancer for additional cancer types is investigated.

 Yes.
-The IvyGene® test measures the methylation status of cell-free DNA extracted from blood samples at target sites that have been demonstrated to be hypermethylated when certain cancers are present.
-Test results are reported as a quantitative IvyGene® Score, which indicates the methylation status of the target sites.
-The IvyGene® Score is calculated as a composite average of cell-free DNA that is methylated at the target sites as a fraction of the total cell-free DNA present.
+From blood samples, the IvyGene™ test measures the methylation status of cell-free DNA at target sites that have been demonstrated to be hypermethylated when certain cancers are present.
+Test results are reported as a quantitative IvyGene™ Score, which indicates the methylation status of the target sites.
+The IvyGene™ Score is calculated as a composite average of cell-free DNA that is methylated at the target sites as a fraction of the total cell-free DNA present.